daleao/sdv/WalkOfLife/README.md

 - **Lv10 - Agriculturist** - Crops grow 10% faster.
 Grow best-quality crops organically without fertilizer.
     - Allows harvesting iridium-quality crops without any fertilizer.
 The chance is unchanged from vanilla, and is equal to half the chance of gold quality.
 Fertilizers will still massively increase that chance.
 - **Lv10 - Artisan** - All artisan machines work 10% faster.
 Machine output quality is at least as good as input ingredient quality.
     - Essentially implements [Quality Artisan Products](https://www.moddrop.com/stardew-valley/mods/707502-quality-artisan-products) (QAP), but exclusively for Artisans.
 Also adds 5% chance to promote the output quality by one level.
-In multiplayer, the **bonus production speed applies only to machines crafted by the player with this profession, and only when that player uses the machine**.
+In multiplayer, **the bonus production speed applies only to machines crafted by the player with this profession, and only when that player uses the machine**.
 - **Lv5 - Rancher** - Befriend animals quicker.
     - Gain double mood and friendship points from petting.
 Newborn animals are born with some starting friendship between 150 and 250 (out of 1000 maximum), chosen at random.
 - **Lv10 - Breeder** - Animals incubate faster and breed more frequently.
 Increase value of animals at high friendship.
     - Makes mammals three times as likely to give birth and oviparous (egg-laying) animals incubate twice as fast.
 At max friendship animals are worth 2.5x their base price, instead of vanilla 1.3x.
 - **Lv10 - Producer** - Happy animals produce twice as frequently.
 Produce worth 5% more for every full barn or coop.
     - Note that happiness (mood) is **not** the same as friendship.
 Also note this will **not** allow certain animals (i.e. cows and chickens) to produce more than once per day.
-Bonus produce value also applies to artisan goods derived from animal products (i.e. cheeses, mayos and cloth). **Note that honey is also considered an animal product.** There is no limit to the scaling.
+Bonus produce value also applies to artisan goods derived from animal products (i.e. cheeses, mayos and cloth) and to honey (bees are animals).
+Only deluxe buildings can be considered full. **Note that honey is also considered an animal product.** There is no limit to the scaling.
 In multiplayer, **the bonus applies only to barns and coops owned by the player with this profession, and only when that player sells the produce**.

 ### ![](https://i.imgur.com/jf88nPt.png) Foraging